moxharley/MnemosyneGame/README.md

 Level 3 - So you can technically go for the end goal at whatever level you would like, but the end-game checks are very hard and typically only possible with a +2 to a stat, so it is far more possible if you are level 3.

 Goal - Your final goal is to reach the escape pod bay and escape.
-Originally, the first escape-pod bay was going to be inaccessible, so the player would have to travel to the other side of the ship to reach the other escape-pod bay and leave, however I decided to cut that and make the game shorter so that I could focus more on the quality over the quantity.
-If I had more time I would absolutely make the story as full and long as I had originally concocted.
+However, since we only had so much time to complete this project, the goal of the demo is to open the maintenance access bay (to which if I finished this game fully, would be act 1 of 3).